-Kildare County Council Library Service operates a branch library on the Dunlavin Rd.
-The increase in the town's population may call for an expansion of facilities.
+Kildare County Council Library Service operates a mobile library in the town.

 P2.3.5 It is the policy of the Council to continue to provide and upgrade the library service in the town as funds allow.

 2.3.6 Health Services